 The Emperors came here to build their own palaces, the ruins of which are scattered on this hill.
 In the year 1000, monasteries were established in this place.
 Today, couples arrive to be photographed on their wedding day.

 Notice the interesting shape of the hill, which resembles an incomplete square.
-This was also the reason called "Square Rome."
+This was also the reason the hill was called "Square Rome."

 Today there is a museum open to the public on the hill.